Oliver Phelps (politician)

-Oliver Phelps (October 21, 1749 – February 21, 1809) was early in life a tavern keeper in Granville, Massachusetts.
+Oliver Phelps (October 21, 1749 – February 21, 1809) was an American politician.
+He was early in life a tavern keeper in Granville, Massachusetts.
 During the Revolution he was Deputy Commissary of the Continental Army and served until the end of the war.
 After the war ended, he was appointed a judge, was elected to the U.S. House of Representatives, and became a land speculator in western New York state.
 A depressed real estate market forced him to sell most of his holdings.

 Personal life

 Phelps was born in Poquonock in the Connecticut Colony.
 His father, Thomas Phelps, died in Oliver's first year of life, and his mother was left to raise their seventeen children.
 Phelps took a job at age seven in a local store to help support his family.

 When he was 21 in 1770, Oliver and his young wife Mary moved to Suffield, where he apprenticed to a local merchant, and in 1770 the couple moved to Granville, where he opened his own store.